Kid Galahad: Plot

 Walter, in need of work, also accepts a position as a sparring partner for some of the training boxers, especially after he accidentally knocks out one of Willy's top prospective fighters.
 Willy is persuaded to let Walter, (nicknamed as "Kid Galahad" because of his polite behavior and chivalrous attitude), to try his hand in a real contest bout.
 Both men are reluctant but need the money.
-Walter begins training under the watchful experienced eye of Lew Nyack (Charles Bronson), Willy's top trainer / coach, and Howard Zimmerman (Judson Pratt), his assistant.
+Walter begins training under the watchful experienced eye of Lew Nyack, Willy's top trainer / coach, and Howard Zimmerman, his assistant.

 After several successes in the ring, Walter is readied for his biggest fight.
-Unfortunately some "heavies" gangsters led by Otto Danzig (David Lewis) a New York loan-shark and gambler / fight-fixer, criminal gang leader, who want Willy to get Walter to take a dive and lose the bout on purpose so that they can clean up on the gambling betting odds, and Willy can pay off his gambling debts to them.
-But Walter barges in on the hoods intimidating rousting fight of a visit from Danzig and a couple of his thugs when they attack trainer Lew (Bronson), breaking his hands / finger bones.
-So Walter fights, beats up and quickly knocks them all out in the back kitchen when he hears them doing their dirty work and throws his muscle behind Willy to ignore their further attempted intimidation and threats with the help of a visit from Frank Gerson (Ed Asner), an assistant district attorney and investigating prosecutor.
-The fight with Ramon ("Sugar Boy") Romero (Orlando De La Fuente, real-life welterweight boxer during the 1960s) is hard and difficult but Walter emerges bloodied but victorious.
+Unfortunately some "heavies" gangsters led by Otto Danzig a New York loan-shark and gambler / fight-fixer, criminal gang leader, who want Willy to get Walter to take a dive and lose the bout on purpose so that they can clean up on the gambling betting odds, and Willy can pay off his gambling debts to them.
+But Walter barges in on the hoods intimidating rousting fight of a visit from Danzig and a couple of his thugs when they attack trainer Lew, breaking his hands / finger bones.
+So Walter fights, beats up and quickly knocks them all out in the back kitchen when he hears them doing their dirty work and throws his muscle behind Willy to ignore their further attempted intimidation and threats with the help of a visit from Frank Gerson, an assistant district attorney and investigating prosecutor.
+The fight with Ramon ("Sugar Boy") Romero is hard and difficult but Walter emerges bloodied but victorious.
 He wins the big fight as well as Willy's approval, retiring undefeated after his short career to his 1920s vintage Ford Model T red car and the heart of his new adoring love Rose.